sdooodly/sdooodly.github.io/README.md

 # Sdooodly Portfolio

-This project uses a Spotify-style background image from Unsplash for a premium look.
+This project uses a Spotify-style background image from Unsplash.

 ## Unsplash Image Credit